vahidx4r4x/pptp-vpn-killswitch/README.md

 Option #2: Ask for VPN IP Address and turns Killswitch ON

-Option #3: Resets `iptables` back to default settings
+Option #3: Resets `iptables` back to default settings and turns Killswitch OFF